 - Hunting during the firearms season is by draw only; drawings are at the Goose Pond office at 6:15 a.m. on Saturdays, Mondays and Thursdays.

 - Tree stands are allowed from Sept.
 15 to Jan.
-31. Your name, phone number and address must be visible from the ground.
+10. Either your name, phone number, and address OR DNR customer ID number must be visible from the ground.

 - Draws are at 5:30 a.m. on Mondays, Thursdays and Saturdays, and at 11 a.m. on Wednesdays.